YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZYERROR
 -----------------

 $ZYER[ROR] is a read/write ISV that contains a string value pointing to an entryref.
-After YottaDB encounters an error, if $ZYERROR is set a non-null value, YottaDB invokes the routine at the entryref specified by $ZYERROR with an implicit DO.
+After YottaDB encounters an error, if $ZYERROR is set to a non-null value, YottaDB invokes the routine at the entryref specified by $ZYERROR with an implicit DO.
 It is intended that the code invoked by $ZYERROR use the value of $ZSTATUS to select or construct a value to which it SETs $ZERROR.
 If $ZYERROR is not a valid entryref or if an error occurs while executing the entryref specified by $ZYERROR, YottaDB SETs $ZERROR to the error status encountered.
 YottaDB then returns control to the M code specified by $ETRAP/$ZTRAP or device EXCEPTION.

 $ZYERROR is implicitly NEWed on entry to the routine specified by $ZYERROR.
 However, if YottaDB fails to compile, YottaDB does not transfer control to the entryref specified by $ZYERROR.